 Arena´s Music School was a test program in Spain.
-It had a very enthusiastic and pioneer in child education teaching staff, which managed to convince many families so that music became a very important part of our lives.
+It had a very enthusiastic teaching staff, pioneer in child education, which managed to convince many families that music should become a very important part of our lives.
 It was an everyday thing, on-going meetings of a community that devoted a lot of time and love to our learning.

-In summer, besides going to the sea, swimming in the area rivers, rest, be bored (something that seems very important to get to know yourself), celebrate our birthdays in style (my mother used to organize treasure hunts all around the neighbourhood); we took summer courses.
-All the families in cars, sometimes in caravans, went to music courses to France and Barcelona, they were even organized in Arenas, being us proud hosts and, foreigner teachers and friends, visitors.
+In summer, besides going to the sea, swimming in the area rivers, resting, being bored (which is very important to get to know yourself), celebrating our birthdays in style (my mother used to organize treasure hunts all around the neighbourhood); we took summer courses.
+All the families in cars, sometimes in caravans, went to music courses to France and Barcelona.
+They were even organized in Arenas, with us as proud hosts and foreign teachers and friends as visitors.

 I started teaching when I was eleven years old.
 My first student was Elena, who by that time was nine.
 Nowadays she keeps playing cello.
-I loved teaching her, lessons lasted forty five minutes, but for me, represented days of work, since I prepared everything well in advance: I wrote it, posed diverse difficulties for each exercise, rehearsed my possible answer to each situation, discussed it with my mother, and I always prepared material for ten more lessons.
+I loved teaching her; lessons lasted forty five minutes, but I had thought about each lesson for many days, since I prepared everything well in advance and I wrote different exercises for each possible difficulty, rehearsed my answers for each situation, discussed them with my mother, and I always prepared material for ten more lessons.
 And thus each new week.
 My next student was María Elena, an actress and dancer who worked with my father.
-During the second lesson, I saw she was very uncomfortable, something was happening, it took me a while to realize… I placed the cello in the wrong side!
+During the second lesson, I saw she was very uncomfortable: something was happening, it took me a while to realize… I had placed her cello on the wrong side!

-My mother explained us that in that house didn’t live a mother with two kids but thee professionals.
+My mother explained us that in that house it wasn’t a mother with two kids who lived together but three professionals.

-Piano and cello lessons, the ones I took and the ones I gave, upper secondary night school, trips to Arenas, the music conservatory… But, undoubtedly, the most significant thing in this period was my mother’s death.
+Piano and cello lessons, the ones I took and the ones I gave, upper secondary night school, trips to Arenas, music conservatory… In the midst of all that, my mother suddenly died.
 I was eighteen years old and she was forty nine.
-There were lots of changes, a lot of pain, much more work and responsibilities but in the other hand the beautiful strengthening of my brothers and I bond as siblings.
+There were lots of changes, much pain, many more responsibilities and work, but on the other hand, there was also a beautiful strengthening of my bond with my two brothers.
 We started living together, as three professionals.
 I think my mother would have loved that.

-I was twenty when I got the chance to move to Germany, I had saved money to study there for one year, it was yet to see how I was going to develop there.
+I was twenty when I got the chance to move to Germany, I had saved money to study there for one year, it was yet to see how everything would go afterwards.

 I went to Detmold, a small city with a great university.
-My teacher was called Xenia Jankovic.
-She was a big impact on me because of her strength, her nature, her constant change, her love and absolute devotion to music, this art which always demands so much of ourselves.
-I spent many years by her side learning and discovering from music as well as from life and myself.
+My teacher was Xenia Jankovic.
+She made a big impact on me due to her strength, her nature, her constant change, her love and absolute devotion to music, this art which always demands so much of ourselves.
+I spent many years by her side learning and discovering from music as well as from life and from myself.

-In Detmold you risk your career, five years of your life pass in two days.
-A 45 minutes concert in the night and the next day in the morning, you can call that risky.
+In Detmold you risk your career; five years of your life pass in two days; a 45 minutes concert in the evening and the next day in the morning: you can indeed call that risky.
 It demands a lot of rigour, especially because you must play a wide repertoire when you haven’t slept a wink all night.

 But everything went great and I had an excellent grade with which I got to apply to every possible post-graduate education.
 So with this characteristic hunger of mine, I did it all at once: master in orchestra musician, master in chamber music with my quartet and soloist master.

-I long for this stage of my life, during that time you are so overwhelmed and want so many things that you can’t realize it is one of the greatest moments of your life.
+I long for that stage of my life; during that time you are so overwhelmed and want so many things that you can’t realize it is one of the greatest moments of your life.

-In 2010 my quartet and I held auditions to study in the Reina Sofía College of Music along with Günter Pichler, founder of the Alban Berg Quartet.
+In 2010 my quartet and I held auditions to study at the Reina Sofía College of Music along with Günter Pichler, founder of the Alban Berg Quartet.
 We made it!
-During that time I realized I wanted to come back to Spain, so for the next two years I kept on traveling between Detmold, Dortmund and Madrid until I finished all of my masters.
+During that time I realized I wanted to come back to Spain, so for the next two years I kept on travelling between Detmold, Dortmund and Madrid, until I finished all my postgraduate degrees.

-And it’s true, even though, I am a little crazy and in Spain they make it frankly hard, after a year of really very hard work I found my place, actually I didn’t find it but created it.
-And here I am, enjoying my life in Madrid center, giving concerts, music appreciation courses, with “La Tortuga Catalina” to the max and still learning.
+And it’s true, even though I am a little crazy, and in Spain they make it really hard, after a year of extremely hard work I found my place.
+Actually I didn’t find it but created it.
+And here I am, enjoying my life in the center Madrid, giving concerts, music appreciation courses, with “La Tortuga Catalina” to the max and still learning.